Products

 Early retirement usually refers to retiring before the age of 65.

-This can occur due to reaching mandatory retirement age, or due to personal choice.
+This can occur from reaching mandatory retirement age or due to personal choice.

 An employee can request the employer to work beyond their usual retirement age.
 The employer can grant/deny their request subject to the Industrial Relations Act 1990 (Code of Practice on Longer Working) (Declaration) Order 2017 and the Irish Human Rights and Equality Commission’s guidelines on retirement and fixed-term contracts.